AnukaGunarathna/Wound-Segmentation/README.md

 coverage html
 ```

-After execution, a coverage report will be printed in the terminal and a detailed HTML report will be saved in `htmlcov/index.html`.
+After execution, a coverage report will be printed in the terminal (only for macOS) and a detailed HTML report will be saved in `htmlcov/index.html`(for both macOS and Windows) .

 #### Coverage